 Description Cordier submitted a plaster cast of the bust of an African visitor to Paris to the Salon of 1848, and two years later he again entered it as a bronze.
 A young African woman served as the model for the companion piece in 1851 (Walters 54.2665).
-Regarded by 19th-century viewers as powerful expressions of nobility and dignity in the face of grave injustice, these sculptures proved to be highly popular: casts were acquired by the Museum of National History in Paris and also by Queen Victoria.
+Regarded by 19th-century viewers as powerful expressions of nobility and dignity in the face of grave injustice, these sculptures proved to be highly popular: casts were acquired by the Museum of Natural History in Paris and also by Queen Victoria.
 The Walters' pair were cast by the Paris foundry Eck and Durand in 1852.

 - The Allure of Bronze.
 The Walters Art Gallery, Baltimore.
 1995.